 Maybe you weren’t so sure how you felt in the chair, but don’t try to fix it yourself with sewing scissors.
 Collect your thoughts and call the salon to explain your feelings and give them a chance for a do-over.
 They want to help just as much as you want to be helped.
 Haircutter Wes Sharpton assures us that he is quick to put his ego in check, and says, “We want people to love it, but we can take a step back and ask, ‘What can be learned?’
 I always welcome the opportunity to be better.”

 It is possible that you are simply shocked by something so new.
 Express your feelings, but go home and live with it for a day or two.
-Wash it and let it dry.
+Wash your hair and let it dry.
 Experiment with styling options.
-See how it behaves under various conditions.
+Don't underestimate the power of product - hair styling products can completely transform a bad haircut.
+See how your locks behave under various conditions.
+Spritz some dry shampoo or texturizing spray for added volume.
+Try it straight.
+Try it curly or wavy hair.
+Always wear your hair down?
+Try wearing it in a ponytail or bun.
+You might be surprised how easy it is to revive an "ugly haircut."
 If you still hate it, so be it, but allow for the chance that you’ll welcome the change.

 ...But Not Too Much Time.